RicardoAzuul/RicardoAzuul.github.io/README.md

 - the footer contains the Roleplay Cafe's address and social links

 <ins>The Home Page</ins>
-- a hero image to inspire visitors of the site to visit the Cafe
+- a hero image to inspire visitors of the site to visit the Cafe.
-- a short text about the Roleplay Cafe
+- a short text about the Roleplay Cafe.
-- the next upcoming event, and a link to the agenda
+- the next upcoming event, and a link to the agenda.
-- more photos of the Cafe/roleplaying
+- more photos of the Cafe/roleplaying.
-- a short text about the menu, and a link to it
+- a short text about the menu, and a link to it.
-- an embedded Google maps indicating the location
+- an embedded Google maps indicating the location.
+- a form to sign up for the newsletter.

 <ins>The Players' page</ins>
+- more in-depth information about the Roleplay Cafe for players: what does the Cafe offer for them.
+- a list of games looking for players, and events, so players can sign up.
+- more inspiring photos.

 <ins>the Gamemasters' page</ins>
+- more in-depth information about the Roleplay Cafe for gamemasters: what does the Cafe offer for them.
+- a form to submit their game idea.
+- a list of resources the Roleplay Cafe has on offer.
+- more inspiring photos.

 <ins>The Newbies' page</ins>
+- a very quick introduction for newbies about roleplaying.
+- photos to inspire.
+- a Jumbotron to entice them to join up with a newbie-friendly game.

+<ins>The Menu</ins>
+- photos of food and drinks.
+- an overview of the food and drink menu.

+<ins>How to get to the Roleplay Cafe</ins>
+- a text on how to get get to the Roleplay Cafe.
+- a link that opens a well-known website for planning your public transport.

 #### The Skeleton Plane